miklevin/MikeLev.in/_posts/2025-09-18-bootstrapping-nixos-installation-guide.md

 I am very pleased that the tour features Workspaces, which are those virtual desktops that I constantly use and am always advocating.

+And as a final note you will not have the same WiFi login automatically set up after the reboot because settings made under the *live CD* do not automatically carry over to your fresh new install.
+So after you log in, connect to your WiFi network again.

 This is a fresh install, but if you're far enough into this that you have a `configuration.nix` file from a previous NixOS system and you want to do the *"Noah's Ark of Tech"* trick that Nix is so good at, you copy that file over and